A Guess Isn’t Good Enough for a Jury

 Subjective “belief” is not necessarily reality.

 Brain function is complicated.
-Even a mild “insult” can have a psychiatric impact on the sufferer. (“Insult” is a medical term for injury, e.g., Traumatic Brain Injury/TBI.)
+Even a mild “insult” can have a psychiatric impact on the sufferer. (“Insult” is a medical term for injury, e.g., Concussion, Traumatic Brain Injury/TBI.)
+Diagnosis is only one feature of treating a patient.
+It became apparent that specialized training was necessary to help doctors focus on distinct aspects of addressing a brain injury.

-The brain is so complex that sub-specializations like Brain Injury Medicine have developed.
+Sub-specializations like Brain Injury Medicine (BIM) have developed.

-Dr. Adhia developed his interest in Brain Injury Medicine when working on cases where he suspected psychiatric conditions masked or were confused by a brain injury.
-As a Forensic Psychiatrist, not a neurologist, he decided to pursue Board-Certification in BIM because of his natural interest in the field and desire to conduct forensic evaluations with added skill.
+Dr. Adhia developed his interest in Brain Injury Medicine when working on forensic cases where he suspected psychiatric conditions masked or were confused by a brain injury.
+He decided to pursue Board-Certification in BIM because of his natural interest in the field and desire to treat patients with brain injuries.
+His BIM expertise enables him to conduct forensic evaluations with added skill.

-Psychiatrists receive neurological education in medical school and residency.
+Psychiatrists and neurologists receive neurological education in medical school and residency.
 Similarly, neurologists receive some education in psychiatry.
-They are different disciplines which share study of the brain and its impact on our lives, physical and emotional.
-And intertwined.
+They are different disciplines which share study of the brain and its impact on health and behavior.

 What if a Forensic Psychiatrist's opinions are limited by a lack of deeper understanding of the brain?